js00000000/asset-dairy-web/README.md

 - **TypeScript** for type safety

 ## Project Structure
 This project follows a strict domain-driven folder structure for clarity, scalability, and maintainability.
 Each domain folder contains its own pages, components, types, and API/services.
-The current structure is as follows:
+The current structure is as follows (as of 2025-04-25):

 ```
 src/